vancer0/guu/README.md

 - Drag and Drop functionality for the picture list
 - Support more torrent clients
-- Pull the categories from the website (instead of storing them as a list in the code)
+- Make the program translatable

 ## License